 Hello!
 I'm Patrick, an aspiring professional athlete, a blossoming entrepreneur, and all-around adventurer!
 I hope you enjoy my insights and articles on the great sport of running, as you discover your own passions and personal happiness in life.

 I am an up and coming trail & ultrarunner, based out of the New England region, with a goal to compete at an international level.
 For the past several years, running has been a major focus for me, and much of my time is spent training, hour after hour, day after day, in the quest to achieve my utmost goals.
-I am a member of numerous running clubs and organizations both locally, and across the planet, of which you can find a list here.
+I am a member of numerous running clubs and organizations, of which you can find a list here.
 Most frequently I can be found training with my friends at New England Track & Trail, a small, tightly knit running club in the MetroWest Boston area, with members who participate in "running, triathlons, trail running and trail racing, cross-country racing, orienteering, snowshoe racing, and more!"
 In addition to NETT, I am a founding member and current coach of the Boston Bulldogs Running Club, "a co-ed running club founded to support those battling addiction and in recovery, those who have been negatively affected by addiction – and their supporters."
 After launching the club and program in October of 2015, we are already experiencing an amazing amount of support and success in and around the city, and the future potential is massive.
 The club host group runs and workouts twice a week at the Chestnut Hill Reservoir in Brighton, MA as well as Nelson Memorial Park in Plymouth, MA and the Dimock Center in South Boston, MA.
 We also host monthly wellness seminars on a variety of subjects, such as healthy running, cross-training, and overall wellness.
-I've also taken on the role as Race Director of the club's annual Run for Recovery, a 5K race and remembrance held on the beautiful fields and trails of Franklin Park in Boston, MA.
+Along with being a coach for the club, I am the Race Director of the club's annual Run for Recovery, a 5K race and remembrance held every spring on the beautiful fields and trails of Franklin Park in Boston, MA.